toran4/pfsense-http-wol/README.md

 ## Background

-Wake-on-Lan is a network protocol that allows you to wake up a computer or other device from a sleep or hibernate state by sending a special "magic packet" over the network.
+Wake-on-Lan is a network protocol that allows you to wake up a computer or other device by sending a special "magic packet" over the network.
 While Wake-on-Lan is a useful feature, it can be hard to achieve in certain network configurations, such as when you are on a VPN or when devices are on different subnets.
 This project makes it easy to wake up devices on your network, regardless of their location.

 You need a [pfSense](https://www.pfsense.org/) router capable of sending Wake-On-Lan requests to devices in the network.